 Unfortunately, Sasha’s day job in the UK meant she couldn’t perform as much as she would have liked, however after recently settling in Adelaide, Sasha is hoping to find her place within the buzzing Musical Theatre community and get back to doing what she loves best!

 Wynona is an aspiring actress and performer.
 Her love for the stage began when she started performing in an alternative Morris dancing troupe at age 14.
 Her fondness for the spotlight only grew as she took high school dance classes and won best performance at Supanova Adelaide's Cosplay Competition.
 This cemented Wynona's aspirations for a career in the performing arts.
 She also realises that in order to more easily facilitate this dream, attending TAFE would definitely be beneficial.
 Wynona's other artistic endeavours include painting, singing, dancing, writing and miniature sculptures.
 Her biggest inspirations as a performer would be Siouxsie Sioux, Mae West and of course, Winona Ryder.

-This is Zoe’s third time performing at a Broadway Sessions, and she loves gaining the experience of performing in front of a live audience, having missed the stage since appearing in the ensemble of Strictly Ballroom in 2019.
-Zoe recently graduated from uni and is now working as a Speech Pathologist- but is always keen get back on the stage and immerse herself into the world of performing arts and musical theatre whenever possible.
+This is Zoe’s fourth time performing at a Broadway Sessions over the years, and she loves gaining the experience of performing in front of a live audience, having missed the stage since appearing in the ensemble of Strictly Ballroom in 2019.
+Zoe now works as a Speech Pathologist but is always keen get back on the stage and immerse herself into the world of performing arts and musical theatre whenever possible.

 Peter Johns (Piano/Musical Director)